Microchip-MPLAB-Harmony/net_10base_t1s/apps/tcpip_iperf_10base_t1s/readme.md

 **GMAC Settings**

 10BASE-T1S is a 10 Mbps, half-duplex network.
-Therefore, the GMAC must be configured accordinegly to:
+Therefore, the GMAC must be configured accordingly to:
 * 10 Mbps
 * Half Duplex
 * Auto Negotiation - Disabled